cesarvr/cesarvr.github.io/_posts/2018-05-22-create-containers.markdown

 ### Why you might care about it

- Well I really love to see how things works behind the scene, so I just create this article for people that share the same curiosity.
-Also knowing how it works helps a lot when you need push the limit of a particular technology, imagine if you have the nice challenge to pass a GPU to a container.
+I've always loved to learn how works behind the scene.
+I've wrote this article for people that share the same curiosity.
+Also knowing how it works can help you respond to typical question like Can I run a binary from another CPU architecture in a container? is there any performance penalty? what's the difference between containers and VM? and so on.

 <a name="hello"/>